xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 Configuring ModSecurity
 ~~~~~~~~~~~~~~~~~~~~~~~

-The default recommended config file provided for ModSecurity is a good starting,
+The default recommended config file provided for ModSecurity is a good starting
-but has very few actual protective rules configured.
-In this tutorial the OWASP
+point, but has very few actual protective rules configured.
+In this tutorial the
-\Core Rule Set (CRS) will be used to provide additional protection.
+OWASP Core Rule Set (CRS) is used to provide additional protection.

 Enabling CRS Rulesets
 ---------------------